harrybaines/portfolio-website/_posts/2019-08-24-pivot-tables.md

 ```

 ### 4. Creating the pivot table
-Pandas comes with a handy built in *pivot_table* method we can use:
+Pandas comes with a handy built-in *pivot_table* method we can use:

 ```python
 # Create pivot table - total hours per week per employee